 5. Collision of racing thoughts and pressured speech.

-6. A LOT to cover up and hide.
+6. Having a lot to cover up and hide.
 For us, maybe more than for other people, the truth really can hurt!

 (An interesting portrayal of a compulsive liar with bipolar is Matt Damon as Mark Whitacre in the movie The Informant.)